NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/service-providers/workspace-one.md

 1. Select **Workspace ONE**.
 1. Give your provider a name.
 This name will be used throughout the dashboard to reference this connection.
 1. Enter the **Client ID** and **Client secret** you noted down above.
-1. Select a **Polling frequency** for how often Cloudflare Zero Trust should query Workspace ONE for information.
+1. Select a **Polling frequency** for how often Khulnasoft Zero Trust should query Workspace ONE for information.
 1. Enter the **Region-specific token URL** and **REST API URL** you noted down above.
 1. Select **Save**.